schmupu/ioBroker.asterisk/README.md

 The Asterisk adapter converts text messages to audio files and calls then over Asterisk by voip any telephone number you want and plays the audo message.

-## Install & Configuration
+## Install

 You have to install asterisk for voip calls and ffmpeg to transcode mp3 audofiles to GSM audiofiles on your ioBroker hardware.
 For creating text messages to audio messages the online text to speach tool from Google will be used.

 You can install asterisk and ffmpeg on Linux (Raspberry), Windows and Apple Macs Computer.
 If you want to install asterisk in a docker container in bridge modus, you have to expose the UDP ports 5038,5060 and the UDP Ports 7078 to 7097.

-Important: asterisk and ffmpeg has to be on the same hardware as ioBroker!
-The reason is that the audio files are stored locally and accesable from both aplication.
-Maybe I will add an SFTP tranfer of audio files in one of the following versions.
+You shall install asterisk and ffmpeg on the same hardware as ioBroker!
+The reason is that the audio files are stored locally and accessible from ioBroker and asterisk.

-If you still want to use separated server for ioBroker and Asterisk there is a work around.
-You still install ffmpeg on the ioBroker server.
-You have to share a path on a server (for example with cifs), where both ioBroker and Asterisk have read and write access.
-The path name must on the asterisk and ioBroker server completle identical.
-The command *ln -s* will help!
-You have to enter the path in the ioBroker asterisk adapter configuraton (see screenshot below).
+If you want still using separated server for ioBroker and Asterisk you can use the ssh support.
+You still install ffmpeg or sox on the ioBroker server.
+Asterisk and a ssh server on the asterisk server.
+You find the detailed installation [here ](doc/SSH.md).

-if you use Linux (Raspbery for example) you have to install ffmpeg and asterisk like this:
+if you use Linux (Raspbery for example) and ioBroker and asterisk runs on the same server, you have to install ffmpeg and asterisk like this:

+### Linux Packages / ioBroker & asterisk running on same server with ffmpeg
 ```sh
 sudo apt-get install ffmpeg
 sudo apt-get install asterisk
 ```

+### Linux Packages / ioBroker & asterisk running on same server with sox
 If you have problems with transcoding with ffmpeg you can choose sox as transcoder.
 For that, you have to install following packages and choose sox in the adapter configuration.

 ```sh